-One of the leading companies in terms of customer experience is Seren.
-At one of our Fusion Marketing Experience events, Seren’s Richard Sedley gave a beautiful presentation on these and related multichannel customer engagement issues.
+At one of our i-SCOOP Fusion Marketing Experience events (in 2010, yet still relevant), design and CEM expert Richard Sedley gave a beautiful presentation on these and related multichannel customer engagement issues.

 Why is the integrated customer experience so important?

 Customer experience and conversion: keeping promises

 Firstly, because a consistent and relevant (relevance is a matter of perception), user experience is directly linked to conversion.
 Ultimately, both are almost synonymous: conversion happens when you live up to expectations and promises, regardless of where and when.
 We usually look at conversion in technical terms or terms of channels and tactics (SEO, email and much more), but what ultimate makes someone click, buy, share or interact?
 Is it the call-to-action or the customer experience and your promise?